What to Know About Tartar Build-Up and Your Teeth

 If you smoke, your dentist will also suggest you stop smoking as it can increase the risk of tartar and gum disease.

 Plaque is easy to remove, but if you miss some or forget to brush and floss for a while, it can quickly harden into tartar, which can’t be removed at home.
+It is not safe to pick tartar off of your teeth by yourself.
 Only a good dental cleaning can safely eliminate tartar without damaging teeth.

 Tartar Breaking Off The Back of Teeth